Watching YouTube playlists on shuffle with MPV

 Invocation with dmenu

-Besides “watch later”, I currently watch some other playlists regularly.
-Copying and pasting the URLs for each every time would be tedious.
+Besides “watch later”, I sometimes watch other playlists.
+Copying and pasting their URLs every time would be tedious.
 Instead, I wrote a dmenu script.

-Pressing a keybind on my computer, dmenu shows up with the playlists and let me pick one to watch.
+Pressing a keybind on my computer, dmenu shows all the playlists from my logged account and let me pick one to watch.
 After that, MPV starts the playback on shuffle mode.
 This is very convenient and much better than browsing YouTube.

 Invocation from browser